apache/pekko-persistence-jdbc/docs/src/main/paradox/configuration.md

 ## Reference Configuration

-akka-persistence-jdbc provides the defaults as part of the @extref:[reference.conf](github:/core/src/main/resources/reference.conf).
+pekko-persistence-jdbc provides the defaults as part of the @extref:[reference.conf](github:/core/src/main/resources/reference.conf).
 This file documents all the values which can be configured.

 There are several possible ways to configure loading your database connections.
 Options will be explained below.